Fixed-Point arithmetic in Engee

 Basic operations and methods

-Describes methods for working with fixed point numbers, allowing you to define the allowable range of values and basic properties.
+It describes methods for working with fixed-point numbers, allowing you to determine the acceptable range of values and basic properties.

 Boundary values

-methods allow you to define the maximum and minimum possible values for a particular fixed point type.
+Methods typemax and typemin They allow you to determine the maximum and minimum possible values for a specific type of fixed point.

 dt = fixdt(0, 25, -2) # an unsigned type with 25 bits and a fractional part of -2